Parkes Observatory: Historical non-astronomy research

+To assist in a busy spaceflight period at the end of 2003 to early 2004, the Canberra Deep Space Communication Complex (CDSCC) incorporated the Parkes dish.
+NASA upgraded the antenna through the CDSCC with new receivers and equipment capable of handling transmissions from robotic spacecraft.
+When its research time allows, Parkes can act as a spare 'ear' for CDSCC during times of high activity.
+While being used thus it is designated as DSS (Deep Space Station)-49.

 The CSIRO has made several documentaries on this observatory, with some of these documentaries being posted to YouTube.

 Apollo 11 broadcast

 When Buzz Aldrin switched on the TV camera on the Lunar Module, three tracking antennas received the signals simultaneously.
 They were the 64 m Goldstone antenna in California, the 26 m antenna at Honeysuckle Creek near Canberra in Australia, and the 64 m dish at Parkes.

 Since they started the spacewalk early, the Moon was only just above the horizon and below the visibility of the main Parkes receiver.
 Although they were able to pick up a quality signal from the off axis receiver, the international broadcast alternated between signals from Goldstone and Honeysuckle Creek, the latter of which ultimately broadcast Neil Armstrong's first steps on the Moon worldwide.

 A little under nine minutes into the broadcast, the Moon rose far enough to be picked by the main antenna and the international broadcast switched to the Parkes signal.
 The quality of the TV pictures from Parkes was so superior that NASA stayed with Parkes as the source of the TV for the remainder of the 2.5-hour broadcast.

 In the lead up to the landing wind gusts greater than 100 km/h were hitting the Parkes telescope, and the telescope operated outside safety limits throughout the moonwalk.